itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 Synonyms are needed to ensure a consistent usage and description of terms and also to ensure to readability of the requirements when it comes to flexions or singular and plural nouns.
 They are nested in GlossaryEntries.
 This leads us to the next topic.
 The referencing of such nested types.

 ### Cross-References using simple names
 Xtext uses by default full qualified names for cross-referencing nested types.
 This means for our language if you want to reference the synonym of a `GlossaryEntry` you have to use a dot notation.
-The following example demonstrates this for the Object with name "document" and the synonym "documents":
+The following example demonstrates this for the object "document" and his synonym "documents":

 	The "printing module" will provide the "client" with the ability to "print" "document.documents".